 How to Use the Word “SO”

-So as an adverb
+1. So as an adverb

-- I have to go home.
-I have so much work to do.
+- I have to go home; I have so much work to do.

-SO as a conjunction
+2. So as a conjunction (showing result)

-- Steve couldn’t focus on his studying so he decided to take a break.
+- Steve couldn’t focus on his studying, so he decided to take a break.

-- There were no available rooms in the hotel so we had to sleep in the car.
+- There were no available rooms in the hotel, so we had to sleep in the car.

 - Learning Italian isn’t so difficult as I imagined.